-- 1. Connect the FDDI cables 1, 3 to your adapter (see Figure 2-9). - 2.
+- 1. Connect the FDDI cables 1, 3 to your adapter (see Figure 2-5). - 2.
 Observe the adapter's LEDs 2, 4.

 The LEDs should be a steady green, indicating a proper connection to the FDDI network device.
-If you observe any other indication, refer to Chapter 3, Isolating Network Connection Faults, to isolate and correct the problem.
+If you observe any other indication, refer to Table 3-2 to isolate and correct the problem.

-3. Go to the Verifying the Adapter's Operation on the Network section to verify proper network operation.
+3. Go to the Verifying the Adapter Operation on the Network section to verify proper network operation.

-Figure 2-9 Connecting FDDI Cables to a UTP DAS Adapter
+Figure 2-5 Connecting FDDI Cables to a UTP DAS Adapter

-Verifying the Adapter's Operation on the Network
+Verifying the Adapter Operation on the Network

-To verify that your adapter is operational in the network, use your network operating system software, such as the executable file VLM.EXE for Novell NetWare DOS clients, to make a connection to another node on the network.
+To verify that your adapter is operational in the network, use your network operating system software, such as the executable file VLM.EXE for Novell NetWare clients, to make a connection to another node on the network.

-If you cannot establish and maintain communications with another node, refer to Chapter 3, Table 3-3, to isolate and correct the problem.
-If the problem persists, contact your reseller or authorized Digital distributor.
+If you cannot establish and maintain communications with another node, refer to Table 3-3 to isolate and correct the problem.
+If the problem persists, contact your reseller or Authorized Digital Distributor.